easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 The issue is actually two-fold:

-- For every pull/push, ssh needs to determine which SSH key to use.
-The default behaviour of SSH to just try the same key (or list of those) for every connection is problematic with git, since a key can be bound to one SSH user only.
-If you have multiple accounts on GitHub you need to use different keys.
+- For every pull/push, ssh needs to determine, which SSH key to use.
+The default behaviour of OpenSSH (to just try the same key (or list of those) for every connection) is problematic with `git`, since a key can be bound to one SSH user only.
+If you have multiple accounts on GitHub you need to use different keys for each account.
-- For every commit, git needs an identity to use (user name, e-mail) which is then persited forever in the git log.
+- For every commit, git needs a user identity (real name, e-mail) which is then persisted forever in the git log.
 While your name might be identical all the time, using your private address in work repositories or vice versa might be not desirable.